-I am a research associate and PhD student at Hochschule Bonn-Rhein-Sieg, Germany.
-I work on the project e2x where the main goal is to provide constructive alignment in education.
-My role in the project is to build an infrastructure for teaching, examination, and machine learning research in general.
+Mohammad Wasil is a research associate and PhD student at Hochschule Bonn-Rhein-Sieg, Germany. he works on the project e2x where the main goal is to provide constructive alignment in education.
+His role in the project is to build an infrastructure for teaching, examination, and machine learning research in general.

 We are using Jupyter Notebooks with nbgrader for teaching several university courses in the area of STEM.
 Courses range from small size to large size (up to 300 participants per semester).
 We cover topic areas from mathematics and statistics to AI and robotics.